AlonzoRicardo/GOCRUDTLS/README.md

 # To Do
-[x] - Understand generate and configure certification files [] - Create a user End Point
+[x] - Understand generate and configure certification files [] - Configure a proper router to match HTTP verbs to given handlers [] - Create a user End Point
 [] - Get user End Point
 [] - Update user End Point